 Accuracy and transparency builds vital trust with you, our readers.
 Our policy is to update a story to correct errors promptly and note the change at the bottom of the story.
 If you believe we’ve made a mistake, please email Ruth Conniff or Erik Gunn so we can address it.

 Ruth Conniff is Editor-in-chief of the Wisconsin Examiner.
 She formerly served as Editor-in-chief of The Progressive Magazine where she worked for many years from both Madison and Washington, DC.
 Shortly after Donald Trump took office she moved with her family to Oaxaca, Mexico, and covered U.S./Mexico relations, the migrant caravan, and Mexico’s efforts to grapple with Trump.
-Conniff is a frequent guest on MSNBC and has appeared on Good Morning America, Democracy Now!, Wisconsin Public Radio, CNN, Fox News and many other radio and television outlets.
+Conniff is the author of "Milked: How an American Crisis Brought Together Midwestern Dairy Farmers and Mexican Workers" which won the 2022 Studs and Ida Terkel award from The New Press.
+She is a frequent guest on MSNBC and has appeared on Good Morning America, Democracy Now!, Wisconsin Public Radio, CNN, Fox News and many other radio and television outlets.
 She has also written for The Nation, The New York Times, The Washington Post, and The Los Angeles Times, among other publications.
-She graduated from Yale University in 1990, where she ran track and edited the campus magazine The New Journal.
 She lives in Madison, Wisconsin with her husband and three daughters.

 Erik Gunn joined the Wisconsin Examiner after 24 years as a freelance writer for Milwaukee Magazine, Isthmus, and The Progressive, winning awards for investigative reporting, feature writing, beat coverage, business writing, and commentary.
 An East Coast native, he previously covered labor for The Milwaukee Journal after reporting for newspapers in upstate New York and northern Illinois.
 His work has also appeared in other national publications including Politico, The Washington Monthly, and The American Lawyer.